mikeferguson/graceful_controller/README.md

    so even if a pose exceeds the filter tolerance it will not be removed if the gap between the pose before and after it would exceed this value.
    units: meters.
+ * **max_x_to_max_theta_scale_factor** - This limits the actual maximum angular
+   velocity relative to the current maximum x velocity (which is possibly changing according to the max_vel_x ROS topic).
+At any moment in time, the maximum angular velocity is the minimum of the absolute max (max_vel_theta, see below) and this parameter multiplied by the current maximum x velocity.
+   This allows enforcing slower rotation in circumstances with lower linear velocity limits.
+This parameter's default value is high, so whne not configured, angular velocity will be limited only by max_vel_theta.
+   Units: rad/m, technically.

 Most of the above parameters can be left to their defaults and work well on a majority of robots.
 The following parameters, however, really do